cbclemmer/arxivGPT/README.md

 ### ArxivGPT

-This is a bot that uses open AI's GPT3 api to read a research paper from arxiv.
+This is a bot that uses open AI's Chatn GPT3.5 (the chat model, not the davinci model) api to read a research paper from arxiv.

 ### Setup
 Install libraries: `pip install -r requirements.txt`